Psalm 64 - Overcomer - They aim their bitter word

 The judgments of God are frequently so clear and manifest that men cannot misread them, and if they have any thought at all, they must extract the true teaching from them.
 Some of the divine judgments are a great deep, but in the case of malicious persecutors the matter is plain enough, and the most illiterate can understand. - Spurgeon

 v10 - The righteous will seek refuge in the Lord because there is still evil going on.
-This answer to prayer does not take place in the millennium but today.

 There are people who are upright in heart on both sides.
 All those who are upright in heart shall glory when they see what the Lord has done.